Why are some classes of record subject to a 100 year access restriction?

 Yes, but we may need you to use our paid research service.
 In some circumstances you will need to provide a copy of a death certificate to prove that the person you are researching has died.
 Information may still be withheld if there is a possibility that its release could cause substantial damage or distress to living friends or relatives.
 We will consider applications on a case by case basis.

 The protocols governing access vary according to the type of record.
-Please contact us before starting your research.
+Contact us before starting your research.
 We will be able to offer advice on the availability and relevance of records.
 If appropriate, we may help you make a formal application for the information they may contain.

 What if I think that HALS holds information about myself?

 Under Data Protection rules you have a statutory right to request information about yourself which you think we may be holding.
-Please contact us for advice on making an application.
+Contact us for advice on making an application.

 Will I be able to see the actual record?